productboardlabs/openapi-request-validator/README.md

 Includes a drop-in replacement for the `WireMockRule` that adds validation to mocked interactions, giving you confidence that your mocks reflect reality.

+###swagger-request-validator-restassured

+Adapters for validating given-when-then interactions from the [REST Assured](http://rest-assured.io/) testing library against a Swagger/OAI specification.

+Useful for e.g. ensuring your service implementation matches its API specification.

 ###swagger-request-validator-examples

 Working code samples that demonstrate the features of the `swagger-request-validator` and its various adapters.